 The Working Group on Migration and Development was set on March 25, 2016 t.
 The main focus of the Group is to direct the potential of migration for country’s development that means harnessing diaspora’s investment potential, engaging emigrants and immigrants living abroad in the process of country’s advancement, as well as developing circular migration opportunities.

 Since the Office of the State Minister for Diaspora Issues was dissolved and its functions have been assumed by the Ministry of Foreign Affairs, the Group is at present coordinated by the Secretariat of the State Commission on Migration Issues (Ministry of Justice) together with the Ministry of Foreign Affairs of Georgia.
-The said Agency will assume the coordination function completely from 1st June 2017.

 The setting up of the Group was necessitated by the complex tasks outlined in the Migration Strategy 2016-2020 requiring proper coordination between the state and other relevant entities.
 It is noteworthy that migration and development has for the first time been reflected at the national strategic document and, coupled with increasing interest from the side of international organizations, its successful advancement will undoubtedly contribute to country’s further development.

 The Working Group for Migration and Development actively worked on the migration related part of the Demographic Security Concept of Georgia, where the development potential and opportunities created by migration were reflected.
 The Demographic Security Concept was adopted by the Georgian parliament on 24 June 2016.